 A 5-Minute Guide To Vitamin D: Here's What It Is & Why It's So Important

-Unless you live in the tropics year-round or take supplements proactively, chances are you aren't getting enough vitamin D. And despite widespread educational campaigns to raise awareness, vitamin D deficiency persists in more than half of the population.
-Here's a look at what vitamin D is and the important role it plays in the body, as well as how to test your levels and bring them up if they're low (thankfully, it's pretty easy to do!).
+As a result, almost all Americans are failing to consume just 400 IU of vitamin D from their daily diet, and clinical vitamin D insufficiency persists in almost half of the population (41 percent2, to be exact).
+Here's a look at what vitamin D is and the important roles it plays in the body, as well as how to test your levels and boost them if they're low (which is thankfully pretty easy to do!).*

 What is vitamin D?